steinuil/steinuil.github.io/posts/thoughts-on-suspense.md

 And I'm wondering how they will enforce this.
 Probably just with some error messages and a slap on the wrist like "the rules of hooks".

+---

+The full code for this post is available on [CodeSandbox](https://codesandbox.io/s/modest-rosalind-xdpgx).